top of page

 Duties

-An intern will work closely with the mentors on a variety of ranching tasks as their capabilities allow, including but not limited to calving, brandings, rotational grazing systems, pasture management and evaluation, fencing, pairing and moving cattle, cattle health monitoring, and haying.
+Candidate will work closely with mentors on a variety of ranching tasks as capabilities allow, including, but not limited to, calving, branding, rotational grazing systems, pasture management and evaluation, fencing, pairing and moving cattle, cattle health monitoring, and haying.

-Ken and Tammy are willing to teach an intern about any aspect of the ranch management and business that is of interest.
+Ken and Tammy are willing to teach any aspect of the ranch management and business that is of interest.

 Horseback riding experience is not required.
-However, horses are utilized for moving cattle, doctoring, and branding cattle and there is an opportunity to learn how to ride horses if desired.
-ATVs are used to move cattle, cover ground checking pastures, cattle, water, and putting out salt and mineral.
+However, horses are utilized for moving cattle, doctoring, and branding cattle, and there is an opportunity to learn how to ride horses if desired.
+ATVs are used to move cattle, cover ground, check pastures, cattle, and water, and distribute salt and minerals.

 Additional responsibilities as needed and as per request.